-The total GLI OPEB liability was based on an actuarial valuation as of June 30, 2018, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2019.
-The assumptions include several employer groups as noted below.
+The total GLI OPEB liability was based on an actuarial valuation as of June 30, 2020, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2021.
+The assumptions include several employer groups.
 Salary increases and mortality rates included herein are for relevant employer groups.
-Information for other groups can be referenced in the VRS CAFR.
+Information for other groups can be referenced in the VRS Annual Report.